-"A total of 230 parents registered the names of their daughters who were missing on the day of the kidnap," said Asabe Kwambura, principal of the Government Girls Secondary School.
-"From my records, 43 girls have so far escaped on their own from their kidnappers.
-We still have 187 girls missing."
+“A total of 230 parents registered the names of their daughters who were missing on the day of the kidnap,” said Asabe Kwambura, principal of the Government Girls Secondary School in the town of Chibok.

-In Chibok, angry parents accused authorities of playing politics with the lives of their children.
+In Chibok, angry parents are becoming impatient, accusing military and state authorities of playing politics with the lives and safety of their children.